jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 When the switch -deployment=<deployment> is passed to the application on the command line, it will load settings from the named deployment.
 This is especially nice when using packaged deployment settings because the use of the application is like:

     java -jar my-microservice.jar -deployment=development [...]

+which makes it easy to run in a Docker container even if you don't know much about the application.

 If packaged deployment settings are not desired, an external folder can be used by setting the environment variable KIVAKIT_SETTINGS_FOLDERS: